How to Become a Physician Assistant

 Licenses, Certifications, and Registrations

 Communication skills.
 Physician assistants must explain complex medical issues in a way that patients can understand.
-They must also communicate with doctors and other healthcare workers to ensure that they provide the best possible patient care.

 Problem-solving skills.
 Physician assistants need to evaluate patients’ symptoms and administer the appropriate treatments.
-They must be diligent when investigating complicated medical issues so that they can determine the best course of treatment for each patient.
+They must be diligent when investigating complicated medical issues so they can determine the best course of treatment for each patient.